falldamagestudio/UberLogger-Stackdriver/README.md

 # Centralized logging for Unity game clients

 Stream debug logs from your game clients to [Google Cloud Platform](https://cloud.google.com/).
 Browse and search your game client logs in the [Stackdriver Logging](https://cloud.google.com/logging/) web UI.
+See common errors with callstacks in the [Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) web UI.

 This is primarily intended for use during internal development.
 If you use this in production, be aware that streaming all logs from all game clients can be costly.

 This consists of three parts:
 * An extension to [UberLogger](https://www.github.com/bbbscarter/UberLogger/) which regularly forwards logs from your client to Google Cloud Platform
 * A small bit of JavaScript glue code which receives logs from game clients, and forwards it to Stackdriver
-* The Stackdriver Logging web UI
+* The Stackdriver Logging & Stackdriver Error Reporting web UIs

 # Setup